Gallery of Permanent Sculptures

 Brief information on the sculptures ensemble Moltkeplatz

 In early 1982 Friedrich Gräsel’s Hannover Tor / Hanover Gate ‒ made of annealed stainless steel ‒ was erected by the Essen gallery owner Jochen Krüper († 2002) as the first work of art on the sculpture park opposite his gallery house and family residence at Moltkeplatz 5.
 Subsequently, a sculpture ensemble was gradually set up which was specifically completed within the Material and Space / Material und Raum project initiated by Jochen Krüper and Uwe Rüth in 1990/1991.
 The press reported on this with an NRZ article dated 22 Dezember 1990.
 The emergence of the ensemble is described in great detail by Uwe Rüth as the first part of the KaM Brochure published in 2017.
 Various artworks from this 1990/1991 project have since decayed and had to be dismantled and removed.
-Since 2011, the ensemble consists of seven permanent works … and ‒ additionally, for limited periods of time ‒ one temporarily work.
+Since 2011, the ensemble consists of seven permanent works … and ‒ additionally, for limited periods of time ‒ one temporary work.

 The sculptures and their locations are aligned with the layout of the Moltkeplatz and the pattern of the 100 years old plane trees lining the park.